chaincodelabs/research-site/research-intro.md

 * **Bitcoin's long-term sustainability.** Will Bitcoin be economically sustainable in light of the reduction of block subsidies (that is, if miners are primarily incentivized by transaction fees)?
 * **Deviant miner strategies.** Can miners gain more than their fair share of block rewards by deviating from the protocol in some way?
-* **Mining pools.** What is the power dynamics between miners and pools?
+* **Mining pools.** What are the power dynamics between miners and pools?
 How to ensure that rewards are fairly shared among miners?
 Is it possible to design a decentralized mining pool?

 Notable papers that consider the game-theoretic properties of Bitcoin include: